Tok/Gallifreyan/README.md

 ##### High Priority

-* Connect words to sentences
-* Implement punctation
 * Calculate and draw line connections
 * Input validation
 * Show an error and refuse translation when a word with too many syllables is entered.
 * Show an error and refuse translation when a sentence with too many words is entered.
 * Split tripple vowels
+* Add sentence divots
+* Implement punctation

 ##### Medium Priority

 * Allow manual line connections
 * Consider to draw syllables near the center for words with more than six syllables
 * Allow manual separation of vowels from syllables
+* Improve SVG output by using groups

 ##### Low Priority